XavierJordaMurria/PuzzleChallenge/README.md

 ## Introduction
-This exercise consiste in verifying that a message is in a larger text like a magazine.
-In order to accomplish this, 4 different algorithms have been created.
+This exercise consists in verifying that a message is hidden in a larger text, such as a magazine.
+In order to accomplish this, four different algorithms have been created.
 The main class is in the App.java file, in there, the Verify class is created using an Strategy Pattern to inject the algorithm that we would like to use at run time.
 <br/>

 ## Puzzle challenge description